 Write down Scripture verses and post them throughout your house.
 Read one Proverb a day until it becomes a habit and you crave that time delving into the Word.
 It’s not impossible.

-Meal planning is so important in sticking to your budget and maintaining a lower stress level at home.
-When you know what you’re having for dinner in the morning, you can prep the ingredients early in the day and won’t be standing in front of the pantry and fridge while your children are tugging on your pants legs begging for food.
+When you know what you’re having for dinner in the morning, you can prep the ingredients early in the day and won’t be standing in front of the pantry and fridge while your children are tugging on your pants and legs begging for food.

-Make two columns on a piece of paper.
+Doing a brain dump will help in your morning makeover.
+Make two columns on a piece of paper, or purchase these brain dump sheets on Etsy.
 On one side write down what you are thankful for.
 On the other write down all the things weighing on you.

 You don’t have to write it in any kind of order, just write down everything.
 It’s amazing how much brain capacity we take up just trying to remember everything.
 Once it’s written down, you can visualize what needs to happen and make your to-do list.